ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 Skin in the Game: Hidden Asymmetries in Daily Life - Nassim Nicholas Taleb

+How Not to Be Wrong: The Power of Mathematical Thinking - Jordan Ellenberg

 ## Every book I have read since May 2016

-  1. What I Learned Losing A Million Dollars - Brendan Moynihan
+### 1 - What I Learned Losing A Million Dollars - Brendan Moynihan

-  2. The Talent Code: Greatness isn't born.
+### 2 - The Talent Code: Greatness isn't born.
 It's grown - Daniel Coyle

-  3. As a Man Thinketh - James Allen
+### 3 - As a Man Thinketh - James Allen

-  4. Surely You're Joking Mr Feynman: Adventures of a Curious Character as Told to Ralph Leighton - Richard P Feynman
+### 4 - Surely You're Joking Mr Feynman: Adventures of a Curious Character as Told to Ralph Leighton - Richard P Feynman

-  5. The Sixth Extinction: An Unnatural History - Elizabeth Kolbert
+### 5 - The Sixth Extinction: An Unnatural History - Elizabeth Kolbert

-  *The book argues that the Earth is in the midst of a modern, man-made, sixth extinction.*
+The book argues that the Earth is in the midst of a modern, man-made, sixth extinction.

-  6. Euthyphro - Plato
+### 6 - Euthyphro - Plato

-  *Socrates and Euthyphro attempt to establish a definitive meaning for the word piety (virtue)*
+Socrates and Euthyphro attempt to establish a definitive meaning for the word piety (virtue).

-  7. The Luck Factor: The Scientific Study of the Lucky Mind - Richard Wiseman
+### 7 - The Luck Factor: The Scientific Study of the Lucky Mind - Richard Wiseman

-  *Peter Bernstein argues that the notion of bringing risk under control is one of the central ideas that distinguishes modern times from the distant past*
+Peter Bernstein argues that the notion of bringing risk under control is one of the central ideas that distinguishes modern times from the distant past

-  8. Against the Gods: The Remarkable Story of Risk - Peter L. Bernstein
+### 8 - Against the Gods: The Remarkable Story of Risk - Peter L. Bernstein

-  9. Business adventures

-  10. Apology

-  11. Distres

-  12. Meno

-  13. Critical thinking

-  14. 7 years in tibet

-  15. How not to be wrong
+... the notion of bringing risk under control is one of the central ideas that distinguishes modern times from the distant past

+### 9 - Business Adventures: Twelve Classic Tales from the World of Wall Street - John Brooks

+### 10 - Apology - Plato

+the Socratic dialogue that presents the speech of legal self-defence, which Socrates presented at his trial for impiety and corruption

+### 11 - Distress

+### 12 - Meno - Plato

+Socrates introduces positive ideas: the immortality of the soul and the theory of knowledge as recollection

+### 13 - Critical Thinking Skills: Developing Effective Analysis and Argument - Stella Cottrell

+### 14 - Seven Years in Tibet: My Life Before, During and After - Heinrich Harrer

+...experiences in Tibet between 1944 and 1951 during the Second World War and the interim period before the Communist Chinese People's Liberation Army invaded Tibet in 1950

+### 15 - How Not to Be Wrong: The Power of Mathematical Thinking - Jordan Ellenberg

+...connects various economic and societal philosophies with basic mathematics and statistical principles.

   16. Art of R programming